clemsonacm/website/content/officers.md

 ### Robert Underwood

 Our nefarious vice-president.
 He is a 3rd year Clemson student.
-He works primarily with seminars and the Clemson ACM Hackpack.
+He works primarily with the seminars and the Clemson ACM Hackpack.

 Webmaster